Skip to main content

 Obtaining API keys

-Create and manage API keys from the API Keys page in the Stars dashboard.
+Create and manage API keys from the API Keys page in the Omnifence dashboard.
 The full key value is shown once at creation — copy and store it securely; the dashboard will only display the prefix afterwards.
 Each key is owned by your account and inherits your organization’s rate limits and scopes.

 Treat API keys as secrets.
 Do not commit them to version control or expose them in client-side code.
 If a key leaks, revoke it from the dashboard and create a new one.